kawingbb/kawingbb.github.io/24B_Page.md

 ## Tetris Pixel Game Concept

-<iframe width="560" height="315" src="https://www.youtube.com/embed/01nx-sm1s34" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/QYfbJGQsM4I?si=AKPknlS2QNhwLGce" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 <br>

-**Project description:** This is a Gacha tetris mobile game with 2d pixel style.
-There are many boss in six worlds and player need to defeat them by playing special tetris with their own monster.
-Every monster has its own special skill and passive skill.
-Player need to build their own team by matching three monsters to create their own playing style.
+**Project description:**

+Every time someone makes a choice, parallel worlds branch off to play out differently based on what one did.

+But what if, both of the outcomes play out simultaneously, where both the base and branches of roots can be observed in the same world?

+Enter Thought Experiment, where all choices you make impact the world at the same time.
+You will see other "you" acts upon the world.
+In this world, choices will have dire consequences.
+Uncover what is possible and the truth behind the roots of parallel worlds.

 **Tools:** Unity